cosmos/ibc/spec/ics-024-host-requirements/README.md

 `Key` is as defined above. `Value` is an arbitrary bytestring encoding of a particular data structure.
 Encoding details are left to separate ICSs.

 These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the keys which can be read by `get`.
 This can possibly be implemented as a sub-store (prefixed keyspace) of a larger key-value store used by the entire state machine.

+The first interface provided by the host state machine MUST write to a key-value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../ics-023-vector-commitments).
+The second interface MAY support external proofs, but is not required to - the IBC handler will never write data to it which needs to be proved.

+These interfaces are referred to throughout specifications which utilize them as the `provableStore` and the `privateStore` respectively, where `get`, `set`, and `del` are called as methods, e.g. `provableStore.set('key', 'value')`.

 ### Consensus State Introspection